-The Regulations of the Appointments Committee give this committee the duty to regularly review, evaluate compliance with, and propose the amendment of the Board of Directors Diversity and Member Selection Policy.
-Furthermore, pursuant to the Board of Directors Diversity and Member Selection Policy, the Board also has the power to periodically evaluate the level of compliance with and effectiveness of this policy, in order to assess the usefulness thereof.
+In this regard, the Regulations of the Appointments Committee assign to this committee the duty to periodically review, evaluate compliance with and propose changes to the Board of Directors Diversity and Member Selection Policy.
+In addition, the Board of Directors is vested with the power to periodically evaluate the level of compliance with and effectiveness of this policy.